rossta/rossta.github.com/source/blog/2018-01-10-connect-four-with-svg-pattern-masking.html.md

 <hr />

-A nice feature of the `<pattern />` is that it is that it repeats itself based on the pattern we've defined.
-This means we can extend the height of the view box and the height of our game wall `<rect>` 7x to reveal seven rows of holes a single column—we don't have to render each circular hole explicitly!
-To build multiple columns, we'll simply, for each column, add nested `<svg>` element at the correct x position to wrap each masked `<rect>`.
+A nice feature of the `<pattern>` element is that it repeats itself based on the height/width attributes we've provided.
+This means we can extend the dimensions of the view box and our game wall `<rect>` to reveal the seven rows of a single column—we don't have to add each circular hole to the DOM explicitly!
+To build multiple columns, we'll simply, for each column, add a nested `<svg>` element at the correct x position to wrap each masked `<rect>`.
 This allows us to position each column relative to the container `<svg>` without needed to specify x coordinates for each child `<rect>` and `<circle>`.

 Here's the full demo of a static Connect Four SVG game board on [CodePen](https://codepen.io/rossta/pen/eyrgJe):